 - Who is paying the fees?
 As previously mentioned, transfer tax is usually split between buyer and seller, but some, seeing your “farang face” alongside your partner, might try to off load this onto you/your partner.
 Always push for the seller to pick up the fees, and never swallow these in your own pocket.

 Honestly, it always seems like such a long, stressful process.
-They still do most of the process using pen and paper and huge log books.
+They still do most of the admin using pen and paper and huge log books.
 It’s like an insurance company operation from the 1970s.

 You might get to live on the land, in a house you built, but you can never own it, despite that strange marriage rule that says you can, sort of, but not really.
+More on that here.

 Anyway, I’ll end on this note: I once heard someone say that the key to happiness in Thailand is to rent everything and own nothing.
 There’s certainly a lot of good to be said for keeping things simple, that’s for sure.